yonis-savary/sharp-php/Docs/home.md

-# 📒 Sharp-PHP Documentation
+# 📚 Sharp-PHP Documentation

 The goals behind Sharp are :
-1. Removing unecessary abstraction layers (Don't hide the code behind facades)
-2. Make a clean code that is intuitive for the most
+1. Make a clean code that is intuitive for the most
+2. Removing unecessary abstraction layers
+3. Don't hide the code behind Facades objects
-3. Have a framework that doesn't break your IDE, PHP type hint should be enough in the vast majority of situations
+4. Have a framework that doesn't break your IDE
-4. Let you build your app as fast as possible and don't have to worry about setup
+5. Let you build your app as fast as possible and don't have to worry about setup/build
-5. Have as few dependencies as possible (So far, `composer.json` only install [PHPUnit](https://phpunit.de/))
+6. Have as few dependencies as possible (So far, `composer.json` only install [PHPUnit](https://phpunit.de/))
-6. Automate tedious task (like model creation)
+7. Automate tedious task (like model creation)

-(You can browse this documentation with an IDE like Visual Studio Code with the markdown preview)
+You can browse this documentation with an IDE like Visual Studio Code with the markdown preview, or in GitHub directly

 ## Summary

-This documentation directory holds some hand-written docs, but every classes got pieces of documentation inside their respective files
+Even though this documentation should be enough to get started, don't hesitate to see the framework source code, it is a good way to learn about it too

 Core
 - 📁 [App directory & Configuration](./core/config.md)